 - In one episode of Boy Meets World, the characters are sitting around in the student center having a comedic conversation while Cory gets in a fight with his teacher in the patio outside.
 The event is brought to the foreground when Cory shoves the teacher through the doorway.

-- The Buffy the Vampire Slayer Wham Episode "The Body" is noted for its complete absence of any incidental music.
+- In "The Body" is noted for its complete absence of any incidental music.
 This is used for great effect when Dawn goes into the morgue to look at her mother's dead body and a vampire silently rises in the background.

 - Also in "After Life", when Xander is on the phone to Willow and Anya after the Buffy impostor attacks them, and just out of focus, we see Anya walking back into the room, possessed.

-- Another example (Joss Whedon loves this trope) in "Conversations with Dead People" - Dawn is alone in the house, and strange things are happening.
+- In "Conversations with Dead People," Dawn is alone in the house, and strange things are happening.
 As she tries to figure out what's happening, the camera suddenly shifts angle, and we see her mother's body in the background.
 Cue Scare Chord as she suddenly realizes what's behind her, and turns to see nothing.

 - In the episode "Him," Principal Woods is oblivious to Buffy carefully taking aim at him with a missile launcher as Spike interrupts her and then Buffy starts chasing him, cartoony-like back and forth.
 Finally, Woods looks up and see no one around, and shrugs it off.